Electric shock protection

 Old wiring breaks down over time

-Worn insulation lets electricity escape, shocking anyone who touches affected outlets or switches.
+Worn insulation lets electricity escape, shocking anyone who touches affected switches.

 Basis detects electric shock risks most switchboards miss.